 Do I get to choose who I represent if I take on the role of MEP, Minister or Interest Representative?

 Nope!
-If selected as an MEP, Minister of the Council or Interest Representative, the MEUS Organising Team will be responsible for deciding which role you take on (e.g. which political group or country you represent) and whose interests you must advocate for during the conference.
+If selected as an MEP, Minister of the Council or Interest Representative, the MEUS Participant Coordinators’ Team will be responsible for deciding which role you take on (e.g. which political group or country you represent) and whose interests you must advocate for during the conference.
 We believe that being asked to think and argue from a different perspective and political ideology from that of our own (in most cases) is integral to gaining a deeper understanding of European politics, to learn how to approach different arguments on contentious issues and how to engage with difficult topics critically.
-Granted, some participants may step into the shoes of a role with interests that broadly reflect those of their own political ideology, but the vast majority of participants will have to put themselves outside of their comfort zone and think from a different perspective.
 Remember, MEUS is a simulation (!) and we're all doing our best in our own specific roles; no one will think that the arguments and positions you present are reflective of your own!

 Will you provide any recognition of my participation?

 Of course!
-Presuming that you are selected to participate in MEUS 2021 and that you participate in at least 75% of simulation sessions, you will receive a digital certificate of participation within a month of the conclusion of MEUS.
+Presuming that you are selected to participate in MEUS and that you participate in at least 75% of simulation sessions, you will receive a certificate of participation during the closing ceremony of the conference.

 Is there any way that I can give back to MEUS?

 Of course!
 MEUS is entirely run by young students and professionals who volunteer their time week-in and week-out to make our wonderful conference happen.
 MEUS is therefore reliant upon the creation of a new team of dedicated organisers each year to ensure the sustainability of our project.
-If you enjoyed MEUS, the best (and most valuable) thing you can give back to MEUS is becoming an MEUS Organiser as part of the next edition, with applications for the new organising team tending to open within 2 months of each edition concluding.
+If you enjoyed MEUS, the best thing you can give back to MEUS is becoming an MEUS Organiser as part of the next edition.
 Alternatively, if you happen to find yourself in a very sound financial place and wish to support MEUS financially, you can feel free to make a donation to our conference that will go towards our general budget.
-(See the Partners & Sponsors section of our website)!

 Is anything required from me after participating in MEUS?

-Not really!
-We thank you for taking part in MEUS and the only thing we would love to hear from you is your feedback and advice for future editions of MEUS!
-After the conclusion of MEUS 2021, you will receive a feedback form in which you can share your thoughts and views on MEUS 2021 and your feedback would mean the world to us.
+After the conclusion of MEUS, you will receive a feedback form in which you can share your thoughts and views on MEUS as an experience, including what you enjoyed most and where you feel things could improve.
+Your feedback would mean the world to us!

 I really enjoyed MEUS!
 Can I take part again?